herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 ### Is there a fee for shadow days?

-There is no fee for shadow days during the normal school year.
-If your student is shadowing during our summer program, there is a fee in the amount of the summer session.
-Summer shadow days depend on availability in our summer program.
+There is $300 shadow days fee.

 ### What hours is the school day?

 Our regular school day is from 8 a.m.-2:50 p.m.
 Doors open at 7:55 a.m.
+Dismissal is 2:50-3:00 p.m.

 ### What do I need to do after the shadow days?

-Once the shadow days are completed, the rest of the necessary application materials (test (IQ, ERB, or SSAT/ISEE), teacher recommendation(s), copy of school transcripts) will need to be submitted to complete the application package.
+Once the shadow days are completed, the rest of the necessary application materials (teacher recommendation(s), copy of school transcripts) will need to be submitted to complete the application package.
 Once we have received all of the materials, a decision letter will be mailed home typically within 1-2 weeks.